Totobriac/McGyver/README.md

 1- Install:
 -----------

-* -create an empty file
+* create an empty file
-* -create a virtual environment and activate it
+* create a virtual environment and activate it
-* -download and unzip the project into the file
+* download and unzip the project into the file
-* -run: pip install -r requirements.txt
+* run: pip install -r requirements.txt
-* -run: python game.py
+* run: python game.py
-* -enjoy :)
+* enjoy :)

 2- Game purpose:
 ---------------